donejs/donejs/docs/guide.md

 ## Deploy

 Now that we verified that our application works in production, we can deploy it to the web.
-For this guide we will use [Firebase](https://www.firebase.com/), a service that provides static file hosting and [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) support, among other things.
+In this section, we will use [Firebase](https://www.firebase.com/), a service that provides static file hosting and [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network) (CDN) support, to automatically deploy and serve our application's static assets from a CDN.

 ### Set up Firebase

 Sign up for free at [Firebase](https://www.firebase.com/).
-After you haven an account go to [the account page](https://www.firebase.com/account/) and create an app called `donejs-chat-<user>` where `<user>` is your GitHub username.
-You'll get an error if your app name is too long so pick something shorter when that happens.
+After you have an account go to [the account page](https://www.firebase.com/account/) and create an app called `donejs-chat-<user>` where `<user>` is your GitHub username.
 Write down the name of your app because you'll need it in the next section.

+*Note: You'll get an error if your app name is too long, so pick something on the shorter side.*

 When you deploy for the first time it will ask you to authorize, but first we need to configure the project.